LukaGG13/mc2/README.md

 ## Tournaments
 We have a system that makes promoting tournaments to our player base just a few clicks away.
 While the players receive notifications about tournaments happening at their favorite bars and can sign up directly using the app.

+# Project requirements
+- Some IDE or text editor
+- Node LTS, with npm installed
+- Administrator access to your computer
+- Valid Gmail account

 # Setting up a Firebase project

 - Go to [Firebase Console](https://console.firebase.google.com/)